 We have a reputation for excellence and offer the widest choice of A Levels in the county.
 Our students achieve high A Level pass rates that lead to places at the country’s top universities, including Oxford and Cambridge.

 A Levels will suit you if you perform well in exams, you want to study a range of subjects or if you know that you want to follow a particular career path or study a particular subject at university.
 A Levels are two year courses with the whole of the course assessed through exams at the end of the two years.
 A Levels are mostly assessed by exams though some A Levels include coursework.

-You can choose from a variety of A Levels as well as four BTEC/CTEC courses which are each the equivalent of one A Level.
+You can choose from a variety of A Levels as well as three BTEC/CTEC courses which are each the equivalent of one A Level.